• Pricing

 What Does “Embed Fonts in a PDF” Mean?

 When you embed a font in a PDF, you’re essentially including the font file inside the document.
-This guarantees:
+Font embedding prevents font substitution, where your carefully chosen typography gets replaced with default system fonts like Times New Roman or Arial.

 Whether you’re sharing a resume, contract, or digital magazine, embedding fonts preserves your content’s integrity.